Andros Rodriguez

 Andros Rodriguez is an American, multi-platinum, Grammy award-winning record producer, audio engineer and mixer.
 His diverse catalog of clients include Pharrell, Justin Timberlake, Christina Aguilera, Florence + the Machine, Shakira, Bleachers, Whitney Houston, Cobra Starship, Santigold, Jewel, Lenny Kravitz, Kelly Clarkson, Girls' Generation, Patti LaBelle, James Blunt, Ludacris, and Huang Zitao.

 History

 A native of Washington, D.C., Rodriguez began his career recording local bands.
 In 2002, he moved to New York City and eventually earned the position of chief engineer at Quad Studios.
 Since then he has gone on to work with artists around the world.
-He is well known for his work with Shakira and was the co-producer and engineer for the Superbowl LIV Halftime Show.
+He is well known for his work with Shakira and was the co-producer and engineer for the Super Bowl LIV halftime show.